165th Street Bus Terminal: 165th Street Mall

 The 165th Street pedestrian mall (top), and the Jamaica Colosseum Mall (bottom).

 Adjacent to the bus terminal is the 165th Street Mall, a pedestrian shopping mall running the entire length of 165th Street between 89th Avenue and Jamaica Avenue.
 Within the block are over 160 stores, including several apparel and footwear stores and a food court.
 The strip on 165th Street was originally constructed as part of the terminal, opening just after the terminal debuted in 1936.
 Shops were also built on 166th Street (today's Merrick Boulevard), but are not present today.
 In 1943 a massive fire damaged eleven stores along the strip, and a four-alarm fire in 1959 destroyed six shops and caused over $1 million in damage.

 From 1947 to 1979, the mall housed a large Macy's location constructed by Robert D. Kohn, one of the department chain's first locations in Queens.
 The Macy's closed due to several issues, including the threat of burglary, the transition of Jamaica from a middle-class White neighborhood to a working class Black and immigrant neighborhood, and the closure and demolition of the BMT Jamaica Avenue El east of 121st Street that led many other businesses in the area to suffer.

 In May 1979, 165th Street was redeveloped as a pedestrian mall, with the street closed to vehicular traffic and repaved with red brick.
 In May 1983, a third fire occurred damaging 12 stores.

-One of the primary attractions of the mall today is the Jamaica Colosseum Mall, which took over the former Macy's building in 1984.
+One of the former attractions of the mall was the Jamaica Colosseum Mall, which took over the former Macy's building in 1984.
 The Colosseum is one of New York City's largest jewelry exchanges.
-It has over 120 merchants and jewelers, a rooftop parking lot, and houses the 165th Street Mall's food court.
+It had over 120 merchants and jewelers, a rooftop parking lot, and housed the 165th Street Mall's food court.
 Several New York rappers including Jamaica native 50 Cent shopped in the Colosseum growing up, and music videos have been filmed at the facility.

 Following the opening of the Archer Avenue Lines in 1988, merchants from the mall sued the NYCT due to the loss of business after the diversion of several bus lines to the new subway stations.
 The NYCT proceeded to extend the Q76 and Q77 from the 179th Street station, while Green Bus Lines added five bus routes to the terminal.

+Jamaica Colosseum Mall closed permanently on January 31, 2026.